pieces-app/pieces-os-client-sdk-for-typescript/README.md

 Once you complete this step you will have the necessary data to construct the remainder of the endpoints request body requirements.

-### Creating with `/asset` & `/assets`
+### Creating with `Asset` & `/Assets`
-**Asset** is a very important models who's primary purpose is to manage the seeded data that comes in to the application, and is stored inside of Pieces OS.
-Each asset is a identifiable piece of saved data, or pre-seeded data.
+**Asset** is a very important model who's primary purpose is to manage the seeded data that comes in to the application, and is stored inside of Pieces OS.
+Each asset is identifiable as a piece of saved data, or pre-seeded data.

 **Assets** is equally important, but instead of containing a single asset with parameters storing data on it, Assets serves as the list of `type: Asset` objects that are stored there.
 Also, you will find the operations for adding, deleting, searching, and other functions that are related to referencing a number of different snippets to make a comparison.